eng-dibo/dibo/CONTRIBUTING.md

 - lint
 - test

-if the commit introduces a BREAKING CHANGE, add '!', `type(scope)!: title`
+if the commit introduces a BREAKING CHANGE, add '!', i.e: `type(scope)!: title`, and describe what your commit breaks.

 **examples:**